ImZackAdams/nyx-agents/README.md

-# Local LLM Bot Framework (Prototype)
+# Local LLM Bot Framework

 A local-first, customizable Twitter/X bot framework for prototyping with local LLMs.

-This repo is designed to be easy to clone and run.
-Start with the prototype path, then upgrade to full local LLM mode.
+It can run in a fully offline simulation mode (no GPU, no credentials) or as a live bot with CUDA-based text generation and optional image replies.

+## What This Does
+- Generates tweets using a local text model and a configurable persona.
+- Posts on a schedule, with optional news summaries and memes.
+- Monitors replies and responds with text or images.
+- Supports simulation mode for fast iteration without real Twitter calls.

-## Start Here (Prototype, no GPU)
+## Quick Start (Prototype, No GPU)
 1. Clone the repo.

 ```bash